-A real estate photographer Sherry shares, that she started out as a licensed real estate assistant then progressed to office manager for a leading real estate team.
-In the beginning, she did mostly direct mail, marketing and client follow up work for 10 agents and some photography.
+For example, a real estate photographer Sherry Watkins started out as a licensed real estate assistant then progressed to the office manager for a leading real estate team.
+In the beginning, she did mostly direct mail, marketing and client follow-up work for 10 agents and some photography.

-Architectural photographer Thierry says that his beginning with photography started from the art school:
+Architectural photographer Thierry Dehove says that his beginning with photography started from the art school:

-Mostly I learned about graphic design, typography, photography and painting, so all these bases drived me to photography and especially to an architectural photography.
+Mostly I learned about graphic design, typography, photography and painting, so all these bases drove me to photography and especially to an architectural photography.

 Secondly, look for the memberships with different organizations, associations, e.g.:

 - The Real Estate Photographers of America and International REPAI

 - The Association of Independent Architectural Photographers AIAP

 And then practice a lot.
 As photographers Tommy Daspit advises: “start off with real estate.
 It’s relatively easy to get into and a great way to build a portfolio.
 Then go and just photograph buildings as personal projects.
 This will help when it comes to getting commercial jobs.
 Take time to practice controlling light and study as many resources as you can.
 Never stop growing your craft.
 Once you have a good body of real estate work you can start marketing to builders, architects, designers, and the like.”